 - 1. Drain coach waterlines. - 2.
 Unscrew the water supply line from the bottom of the water inlet valve and drain any water left in the line.
-This connection is located in the refrigerator service compartment on the outside of the coach.
-See "Refrigerator Service Access Compartment" in Section 4 Appliances and Systems.
+This connection is located in the refrigerator service access compartment on the outside of the coach (see "Refrigerator Service Access Compartment" in Section 4 Appliances and Systems).

-Ice Maker Water Supply Connection -Typical View
+Ice Maker Water Supply Connection (Located in refrigerator service access compartment on outside of coach) -Typical View

-- 3. Let the ice maker run through a cycle, then raise the shut-off arm. - 4.
-Be sure water has drained from ice maker supply line, then reconnect to inlet valve. - 5.
-Ice maker is now winterized.
+- 3. Let the Ice Maker run through a cycle, then raise the wire shut-off arm to the OFF position. - 4.
+Ensure water has drained from the Ice Maker supply line, then reconnect to inlet valve. - 5.
+Ice Maker is now winterized.

-To use Ice Maker again: Flush antifreeze from the waterlines, then
+To use Ice Maker again after seasonal storage:

+- 1. Flush antifreeze from the waterlines (if antifreeze fill winterization procedure was performed).

-- 1. Close all drain valves. - 2.
-Turn the water supply on. - 3.
-Be sure the ice bin is in place and the automatic shut-off arm is down. - 4.
+- 2. Close all drain valves.

+- 3. Turn the water supply ON.

+- 4. Ensure the ice bin is in place and the wire shutoff arm is lowered to the ON position. - 5.
 Let the refrigerator cool down to ice making temperature.
-Remember, this can take up to 24 hours. - 5.
-Let the ice maker cycle and dump the first batch of ice.
+Remember, this can take up to 24 hours. - 6.
+Let the Ice Maker cycle and dump the first batch of ice.